-Ultra-high temperature ceramics are ceramics that can undergo temperature, chemical, and erosive extremes and still reliably perform its purpose.
-Extreme temperatures, in the case of ceramics, are typically considered at around 3000C.
+Ultra-high temperature ceramics are ceramics that can undergo temperature, chemical, and erosive extremes and still reliably perform their purpose.
+In the case of ceramics, extreme temperatures are considered to exist at around 3000C.

-This table provides an example of ceramics with a high temperature resistance.
+This table provides an example of ceramics with high-temperature resistance.

-Sintering is the process by which a ceramic is held at just below melting point to allow the ceramic powder to adhere to each other.
-Small pores will be formed initially but as the process continues, the pores will close up or disappear entirely.
+Sintering is the process by which a ceramic is held just below the melting point to allow the ceramic powder to adhere to each other.
+Tiny pores will be formed initially, but as the process continues, the pores will close up or disappear entirely.
 This will lead to a much higher mechanical strength.

-Spark plasma sintering is similar except instead of a furnace, an electrical current is instead applied.
-Plasma arcs will jump from each ceramic particle to another which will heat them up to several thousand degrees Celsius.
-As each particle adheres to each other, a DC current will flow.
-This generates more heat through current losses which will finish the heating process.
-Finally, the material will undergo plastic deformation as it is under a uniaxial stress in the die.
-This is a difficult process to implement as the direct current generator is extremely expensive.
-Also, only simple shapes that are symmetrical can be created.
+Spark plasma sintering is similar, except an electrical current is applied instead of using a furnace.
+Plasma arcs will jump from each ceramic particle to another, which will heat them to several thousand degrees Celsius.
+As each particle adheres to the other, a current will flow.
+This current generates more heat through thermal losses, which will finish the heating process.
+Finally, the material will undergo plastic deformation under uniaxial stress in the die.
+Implementing this is a complicated process as the direct current generator is costly and requires a substantial setup time.
+Also, only simple symmetrical shapes can be created.

 The other type of UHTC is carbides.
 Carbides typically have a slightly higher melting temperature but are less electrically conductive than borides.
-Carbides are also slightly more susceptible to oxidation.
-However, they are much more resistant to erosion which has made them the material of choice for rocket nozzles.
-Another common problem with carbides is a breakdown temperature in the manufacturing process where density will actually lower due to grain coarsening leading to pore formation.
+Carbides are also somewhat more susceptible to oxidation.
+However, they are much more resistant to erosion, making them the material of choice for rocket nozzles.
+Another common problem with carbides is a breakdown temperature in the manufacturing process where density will lower due to grain coarsening leading to pore formation.